coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 # Enable edits on sync tables

-!!! warning "Limited beta"
+!!! warning "Limited alpha"
-    This feature is currently only available to a limited group of beta testers.
+    This feature is currently only available to a limited group of alpha testers.

 [Sync tables][sync_tables] allow you to pull in data from external applications and sources, but by default these tables are read-only.
 You can make your sync tables more useful by supporting two-way sync, where you allow users to edit the cell values and push the changes back to the data source.